Watermelon Festival returns with Lonestar

-WINTERVILLE — Offering a slice of the good life for its 36th year, the Winterville Watermelon returns on Aug.
-26.
+WINTERVILLE — Organizers with the Winterville Watermelon announced this week the festival will return in August to offer a slice of the good life for its 36th year.

-The annual event was canceled last year due to the COVID-19 pandemic but returns full force with a three-day event.
+The event was canceled last year due to the COVID-19 pandemic but returns full force with a three-day festival.

 The fun begins on Aug.
 26 with the grounds opening for carnival rides.
 Several vendors will share fan-favorite foods and others will be offering homemade crafts and commercial products for sale.